D-Chandrahas/IITH-Attendance/README.md

 ### This is a simple alternative for the iith attandance app.
-It uses the same api as the official app and hence, is indistinguishable to the server. *
+It uses the same api endpoint as the official app. *
-\* Not guaranteed.
-I am **not** responsible for any consequences of using this script.
+\* I am **not** responsible for any consequences of using this script.
 Use at your own risk.

 # Features
 - You can mark attendance from anywhere.